 A report from PricewaterhouseCoopers, “Sustaining the supply chain,” offers as an example of supply chain disruption attributed to climate change and the unusually prolonged drought in Russia during the summer of 2010.

 “By early August, over one-fifth of Russia’s wheat crop had been destroyed and the government banned all grain exports, contributing to wheat price futures reaching their highest point in nearly two years,” the report states.

 The report notes that General Mills was one of many food manufacturers that faced significant price pressure as a result of the rising wheat prices.
 The Fortune 500 food corporation announced price increases between 4 percent and 5 percent in September 2010.

-Agriculture and food producers not only face business interruptions along their supply chains due to drought-related water shortages, but their products may be impacted directly via lower yields or lower quality products, said Don Reed, a managing director in PwC’s U.S. sustainable business solutions practice
+Agriculture and food producers not only face business interruptions along their supply chains due to drought-related water shortages, but they also face the reality that their products may be affected directly due to lower yields or lower quality products, said Don Reed, a managing director in PwC’s U.S. sustainable business solutions practice.

 Reed’s job at PwC is to help companies develop and implement sustainability strategies to enhance brands, improve operating efficiency and manage risks.
 He has been working to get clients and others to look more seriously at the impacts of these climate changes along their supply chains.

 “Most companies that are in the agricultural value chain have doubled down on the risk,” Reed said.
 “We’re definitely working with some clients in the agriculture and food value chains that have already experienced at least highly volatile commodity costs and in some cases really steady rises.”

 Looking forward buyers can expect continued high volatility in pricing, as well as likelihood of higher prices, and they will likely see the prices being charged by their suppliers vary broadly from one geographic location to next, Reed said.